titigmr/GGD/README.md

     ...]
 ```

-## Advanced usage
+## Advanced Usage

-For using this package with more requests labeled and scraping wotking in backend.
+For using this package with more requests labeled and scraping working in backend.

 ```python
 driver = create_webdriver(headless=True)